adrianjhpc/cirrus-website/status/index.md

 ### Recent Issues

-### Cirrus Service restored :  Tuesday 9th February 17.00

-Cirrus has been restored to service, following the power outage affecting a large part of SE Scotland on Monday night. <br>
-We apologise for this unplanned interruption to service.

-Please alert the [Service desk](mailto:helpdesk@cirrus.ac.uk) if you experience any further issues.
+No Recent Issues

 ## Service Calendar and Maintenance

 ### Upcoming Maintenance Sessions

+### Full Cirrus Outage:  Wednesday 31st March 0900-1700 BST
+A full outage is required for essential work on Cirrus.

+The work will impact the full Cirrus service and so you will not be able to connect to the Cirrus login nodes and no jobs will run during this time on the Cirrus CPU and GPU nodes.

+The Cirrus status page (https://www.cirrus.ac.uk/status/) will be updated throughout the work and users will be notified when the Cirrus service is available.
+We apologise for the inconvenience that may be caused by this essential outage.

-As you are aware, we have regular 'At-Risk' maintenance sessions on Wednesdays from 1000-1200.
+There are also regular 'At-Risk' maintenance sessions on Wednesdays from 1000-1200.

 ### At Risk Maintenance Sessions